jsiegenthaler/homebridge-eosstb/README.md

 You can configure the (i) button to be Info, Help, Guide, ContextMenu or MediaTopMenu.
 Most useful is MediaTopMenu, which is the default.

-The volume controls do not control the EOS Box directly, as the EOS Box has no volume capability.
-The EOS Box remote actually sends IR commands to your TV.
+The volume controls do not control the EOS box directly, as the EOS box has no volume capability.
+The EOS box remote actually sends IR commands to your TV.
 If you can control your TV volume via a network connection then the volume controls can be used to send volume commands to your TV via the raspberry pi.
 This is what the author uses.

 ## Limitations
 Due to HomeKit app limitations, the maximum services for a single accessory is 100.
 Over this value the HomeKit app will no longer respond.
-Services used in this EOS Box accessory are:
+Services used in this EOS box accessory are:
 1. Information service (Name, model, serial number of the accessory)
 2. Television service (for controlling the TV accessory)
 3. Speaker service (for the controlling the TV accessory volume)